brucekaushik/cccp-python-poc/README.md

 Made by [Nanduri Srinivas Koushik](https://www.linkedin.com/in/brucekaushik/).

 Ideas, suggestions, constructive criticism, and contributions are always welcome.
 Whether it’s proposing improvements, pointing out flaws, or sharing new use cases — your input helps make SFOR better.

+## Credits

+Special thanks to [dwyl](https://github.com/dwyl/english-words) for the English word list used in this project.